wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-authentication-scenarios.md

 ##### Application Identity with OAuth 2.0 Client Credentials Grant

 1. First, the server application needs to authenticate with Azure AD as itself, without any human interaction such as an interactive sign-on dialog.
-It makes a request to Azure AD’s token endpoint, providing the credential, client ID, and application ID URI.
+It makes a request to Azure AD's token endpoint, providing the credential, client ID, and application ID URI.

 2. Azure AD authenticates the application and returns a JWT access token that is used to call the web API.